 Barrier Statement Photo Proposed Mitigation Cost 1.
 Accessible Parking Designated accessible parking is not provided and the parking surface is not stable, firm, and slip resistant.
-A photograph of a dark-colored car parked on a gravel surface.
-The area is surrounded by trees and foliage.
+A photograph of a paved parking lot with a car parked in the shade of trees.
 Pave and stripe a portion of the parking lot to add accessible parking spaces (including at least one van space), as well as their associated access aisles.
 Unit Cost: \$1,500 per space or aisle Est. Quantity: 2 (1 space + 1 aisle) \$3,000 2.
 Accessible Route The benches are not located on an accessible route.
 A photograph of a dirt path through a dense forest.
-The path is rocky and uneven, surrounded by trees and bushes.
 Provide an accessible route.
 Additional study required.
 Unit Cost: \$5,000 Quantity: 1 \$5,000